sqlparser/sqlflow_public/grabit/readme.md

 - **sshKeyPath**

-Extract the path to the SSH private key file for the SQL script connection from GitHub or BitBucket, sshkey and account password two authentication methods can be filled in either.
+The full path to the SSH private key file.

 Sample configuration of the GitHub or BitBucket public repository servers :
 ```json